Julie-Lam/FYFI/Fyfi.Application/Readme.md

 ﻿# FyFi Application
 This application forms the business logic/service layer.
-It contains all the use casses, and IRepository interfaces*.
+It contains all the use casses, and Interfaces for services that it needs, e.g. IEmailService

+## Dependencies
+This project depends on the Fyfi.Domain project to use the classes/entities and interfaces.

-*Its dependency on the DB is abstracted by defining IRepository Interfaces.
+//*Its dependency on the DB is abstracted by defining IRepository Interfaces.